A Deep Reinforcement Learning Approach for Solving the Traveling Salesman Problem with Drone: Literature Review

-Another set of studies focuses on routing a fleet of vehicles consisting of homogeneous vehicles using a multi-agent model \citep{sykora2020multi,zhang2020multi} or a single-agent model \citep{bogyrbayeva2021reinforcement}.
+Another set of studies focused on routing a fleet of vehicles consisting of homogeneous vehicles using a multi-agent model \citep{sykora2020multi,zhang2020multi} or a single-agent model \citep{bogyrbayeva2021reinforcement}.
 However, TSP-D considers routing multiple heterogeneous vehicles, including the truck and drone, with different routing constraints and capabilities.

 Beyond end-to-end learning models, there is another stream of research that combines optimization methods, multi-start approaches, or iterative processes with learning models to solve routing problems.
 Examples include \citet{lu2019learning}, \citet{kwon2020pomo}, \citet{hottung2020neural}, \citet{kim2021learning}, and \citet{kool2021deep}.
-While such methods can produce improved solutions than end-to-end models, this paper focuses on developing an end-to-end model for TSP-D, which can provide a basis for such integrated and iterative methods.
+However, all the above-mentioned papers do not focus on routing together heterogeneous vehicles such as drones and trucks, the defining feature of TSP-D. Therefore, this paper focuses on developing an end-to-end model for TSP-D, which can provide a basis for integrated and iterative methods as well.